 Growing grass from seed is not rocket science – but that doesn’t mean it deserves anything less than diligence and patience.

-Choose the right time of year and weather conditions, pick a suitable UK grass seed for your area, prepare the soil, and you’re halfway there!
+Remember: Choose the right time of year and weather conditions, pick a suitable UK grass seed for your area, prepare the soil, and you’re halfway there!

-And now that you know how to sow grass seed, you can be confident you’ll soon have the perfect verdant lawn to showcase your creative garden and landscaping designs.
+Now that you know how to sow grass seed, you can be confident you’ll soon have the perfect verdant lawn to showcase your creative garden and landscaping designs.